Jay Deng, Ph.D.

 2007-2012 Postdoctoral Fellow, Department of Neurobiology, Duke University.

-My current research covers two main areas: 1) the role of DNA methylation and MeCP2 in the development of drug addiction and; 2) epigenetic mechanisms of drug use-associated risk-taking behaviors.
+My research related to addiction mechanisms mainly covers two areas: 1) the role of DNA methylation and MeCP2 in the development of drug addiction and; 2) epigenetic mechanisms of drug use-associated risk-taking behaviors.
 DNA methylation is the hallmark epigenetic modification that can last as long as the life of an organism.
 As an important neuropsychological disease (Rett Syndrome)-linked gene, MeCP2 plays important role in translating information encoded in DNA methylation into gene products to affect behaviors including drug addiction.
-In my research, I employ neurogenetic approaches (including optogenetics) and rodent behaviors (such as mouse intravenous self-administration, rodent decision-making tasks) to study the contribution of DNA methylation and MeCP2 to the behavioral persistence of drug addiction and other related neuropsychological disorders.
+In my research, I employ neurogenetic approaches (including optogenetics, CRISPR) and rodent behaviors (such as mouse intravenous self-administration, rodent decision-making tasks) to study the contribution of DNA methylation and MeCP2 to the behavioral persistence of drug addiction and other related neuropsychological disorders.
 In addition to these two major areas of research, I also generate antibodies (include mouse monoclonal antibody), and apply antibodies in ELISA-based (including Meso Scale Discovery platform) biomarker development for neurological disorders (such as stroke, TBI and substance abuse) and in immunocytohistology on intact tissues with CLARITY technology.

 Deng JV, Wan Y, Wang X, Cohen S, Wetsel WC, Greenberg ME, Kenny PJ, Nicole Calakos, and West AE.
 MeCP2 phosphorylation limits psychostimulant-induced behavioral and neuronal plasticity.
 Journal of Neuroscience.
 2014 Mar 26; 34(13):4519-27.